 Returning directors include Tamás Ascher, former artistic director of the legendary Kaposvár Theatre and co-founder and director-in-residence of the highly acclaimed Katona József Theatre; János Mohácsi, who has a special working method to reconstruct classical plays; and László Bagossy, one of the most exciting artists of his generation, who regularly works abroad in Stuttgart and Vilnius.

+The base of our ensemble is a converging creative community.
+It was originally formed by 16 actors and currently has 25 members, including multiple young artists who recently joined.
 With one of the best ensembles, brilliant new translations and adaptations by leading playwrights, the Örkény Theatre has established itself as one of Budapest’s leading city theatres with a broadening international reputation.
+Our performances do however rely on the audience’s imagination and engagement, based on the small size of our stages.
 Thanks to the integrative, innovative, and

 sensitive artistic work during the past decade, Örkény Theatre has been rewarded with invitations to around seventy festivals and critics’ prizes so far.